tuo/tuo.github.io/_posts/2014-12-26-video-merging-avfoundation-opengl-es-on-ios-intro.md

 2. Two video sources: blend using chroma key, and write to disk (multi thread, little bit complicted glsl)

-3. Three video sources: blend using white-alpha channel, and write to disk (multi thread, little bit complicted glsl)
+3. Three video sources: blend using white-alpha channel, and write to disk (multi thread, simple glsl)

 &nbsp;&nbsp;&nbsp;&nbsp;Let's start from easiest first step: using avassetreader in avfoundation to read samples/frames from source video, then we upload to GPU with our magic glsl code to take out the green color component from it, after that we grab the output from fully rendered pixels in GPU, and write the transformed frames to final output movie in disk using avassetwriter avfoundation.